c-coh/dead_code_opt/README.md

         Line 48: Reachable code with indeterminate for loop condition
     Note: Due to checking for an always-true loop condition, test case should be compiled but not run
 test5:
-    Tested corner cases such as dead assignments with function calls or live assignments as their right-hand side Relevant Lines:
+    Tested corner cases such as dead assignments with function calls or live assignments as their right-hand sides Relevant Lines:
         Line 14: Dead assignment with essential function call as right-hand side Line 15: Dead assignment with live assignment as right-hand side